-March is Fraud Prevention Month and on March 1st, Better Business Bureau (BBB) released their Top 10 Scam List of 2015.
+March is Fraud Prevention Month and on March 1st, Better Business Bureau (BBB) released its Top 10 Scam List of 2015.
 Scammers are always finding new ways to trick people and even familiar scams may have a different spin on them.
 Learning about common scams out there may be a good first step in protecting yourself.

 According to the BBB’s Top 10 Scam List for 2015, the top extortion scam is the CRA income tax scam, with a total loss of $2.9 million.
-To find out more about of all 10 scams in the 2015 list, visit BBB’s Top 10 Scams In Detail page.

 Although there are many legitimate businesses out there, here are 3 key indicators that something may be a scam: